StarStrider23/Financial-Volatility-Risk-Forecasting/README.md

 ## Model Evaluation

-Besides the error
+Besides the violation rate and error metrics, the model evaluation is assessed through the **Kupiec** and **Christoffersen** tests.

 The **Kupiec unconditional coverage test** evaluates whether the observed number of VaR violations is consistent with the selected confidence level.

 The **Christoffersen independence test** evaluates whether VaR violations occur independently over time.
-Passing the Kupiec test indicates correct long-run coverage, whereas passing the Christoffersen test additionally requires that violations do not occur in clusters.
-Together, these tests provide a comprehensive assessment of the reliability of the estimated market risk.
+Passing the Kupiec test indicates correct long-run coverage but passing the Christoffersen test additionally requires that violations do not occur in clusters.
+Together the tests provide a much more complete and comprehensive assessment of the reliability of the estimated market risk.

 # Structure